glennsl/reason-react-quick-start/quick-start.md

   (ReasonJs.Document.getElementById "root");
 ```

 Not too scary is it!
 This will render a header saying "Hello World" on the page.
-Let's move on.
+Ok, thnx, let's move on...

-## Yep, there's JSX!
+## There's JSX?
+There's JSX!

-Reason has excellent support for JSX syntax, but there are some differences to be aware of:
+Reason has excellent support for the JSX syntax, but there are some differences to be aware of:

 ### No curly braces around embedded expressions

 Reason's JSX does not need curly braces to embed expressions.
 Though complex expressions need to be surrounded by parentheses.
 And in Reason most everything is an expression, so there is barely any limit to what you can intermingle in your JSX.
+Also, you _can_ surround expressions by curly braces if you really want to, you just don't need to.
+Surrounding something in curly braces anywhere will merely introduce a new lexical scope.

 ```reason
 type user = { firstName: string, lastName: string };